 Every year, retail employees give up their Thanksgiving holiday to stock item after item in preparation for the mob of turkey-stuffed customers vying for the newest edition of PlayStation.
 Unruly crowds are just the tip of the iceberg when outlining employer risks.
-So before you reach for that third helping of eggnog, let’s take a look at the potential risks you may face as an employer and how you can prevent them from happening.
+So before you reach for that third helping of eggnog, let’s take a look at the potential risks you may face as an employer and how you can prevent them from happening this holiday season.

 They say baseball is a dying sport.
 Consumerism, on the other hand, seems to be an undying one.
 In response to a market of discount-hungry consumers, Black Friday has inevitably bled into Thanksgiving Day, giving reasons for families to gather around their neighborhood Best Buy to give thanks to the bargain gods—and even more reasons for employers to double-check their payroll and accounting.

 Since Thanksgiving is a federal holiday, you might naturally think you have to pay your employees “time and a half” (hourly wage plus 50 percent).
 In fact, federal law does not require you to pay your employees extra, or above normal, pay for working on a holiday.
 This is especially true for retail or hospitality businesses as holidays are considered regular workdays.
 Of course, this all depends on your Employment Contract.

 But what if your employee decides to take Thanksgiving off?
 Well, if you’re an employer that doesn’t provide any paid holidays (check your Employee Handbook and mirror: did we find ourselves the modern-day Scrooge?), you are not obligated to pay them for that day of missed work.
 The Fair Labor Standards Act (FLSA) requires employers to pay only for time worked.